tawebbcn/bcn-webdev-checklists/projects/jury-guidelines.md

 The following items are are just examples of questions to students, for them to demo and/or show the code, or simply describe what they have done (or not done).

-The available time should allow for short conversations on 1/2 of the folliwing topics.
+The available time should allow for short conversations on 1/2 of the following topics.

 ### User experience
 - Are the main application features easy to reach via the navigation elements?